xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Pseudocode in plain English becomes the basis for well documented programs and readable code.
 Modular and well documented code does a service to the
 community: it is a pleasure to maintain and it communicates the purpose of the program clearly.
-It teaches others just as it allows them to further adept the codebase to suit their own needs, to further share and to remix.
+It teaches others just as it allows them to further adapt the codebase to suit their own needs, to further share and to remix.

 Good programmers are lazy in the right way.
 After doing a task more than a few